 Node Detail Modal

-Double-click any node for full metrics: status, records in/out/s, backpressure, JVM heap, subtask table.
-Includes a live throughput streaming chart.
+Double-click any node for full metrics: status, records in/out/s, backpressure, JVM heap, subtask table, and a live throughput streaming chart.

 Vertex Timeline

-Timeline view shows each operator's state transitions (CREATED → RUNNING → FINISHED) as a Gantt-style chart.
+Gantt-style chart showing each operator state transitions (CREATED to RUNNING to FINISHED).
 Click any bar for subtask status detail.

 Performance Monitoring